forier/podtxt-docs/privacy-policy-en.md

 - Strict access controls
 - Periodic audits

-**Backup and Recovery:**
-- Daily automatic backups
-- Geographic data replication
-- Regular recovery testing
-- Disaster recovery procedures

 **Monitoring and Auditing:**
 - Complete security logs
 - Anomaly monitoring
 - Access audit trails
 - Incident response plan

-### 7.3 Security Disclaimer

-Despite our security measures, no system is completely secure.
-We cannot guarantee absolute security of your data.
-We recommend that you:
-- Use strong passwords
-- Keep your devices updated
-- Do not share your credentials
-- Report any issues to us immediately

 ## 8. International Transfers